 There's no doubt that Treyarch have big plans for Call of Duty: Black Ops 4 and as far as this particular business model goes, we really think they're on the right track.
 Finally.

-Of course, not even Treyarch are hiding that the success of Fortnite: Battle Royale has played a big role in making Call of Duty: Black Ops 4's battle royale mode called Blackout, even though they apparently think they can do better .
+Of course, not even Treyarch are hiding that the success of Fortnite: Battle Royale has played a big role in making Call of Duty: Black Ops 4's battle royale mode called Blackout, even though they apparently think .
 Well, we guess we'll see about that.